yogi-dad/react-component-generator/readme.md

 * Creates Jest and Enzyme-based unit test case files for each generated component.
 * Supports both JavaScript (JSX) and TypeScript (TSX) file formats.
 * Customizable component and test case file paths.
+* Supports Generation of styling files like modules, scss, sass or less files.
 * CLI-based tool for easy integration into your development workflow.

 The package can be easily installed and utilized in any React or React Native-based project, ensuring that developers can quickly and efficiently generate components and test case files without the need for manual boilerplate code creation.